 - Building public systems that empower youth and link them to opportunities.

-- Giving pregnant and parenting teens the support and resources they need so they and their children can be successful and thrive.
+- Giving expectant and parenting teens the support and resources they need so they and their children can be successful and thrive.

 - Creating a national child welfare system that is fair, equitable, and effective.